Burdock

 Tannins present in burdock are responsible for burdock's subtle astringent taste and contribute to the diuretic effect.

-Volatile oils (many of which are acidic or phenolic in nature), especially in fresh roots, account for the diaphoretic and urinary effects in burdock.
+Volatile oils (many of which are acidic or phenolic in nature), especially in fresh roots, account for the and urinary effects in burdock.
 Since the Japanese and Chinese use burdock as a staple food, they eat fresh roots.
 In the West, burdock is dried, ground and often stored before use.

 The mineral profile of burdock is just the opposite of most mucilaginous herbs.
 However, burdock is not merely a mucilaginous herb.
 It is also a cleansing herb (, diuretic) and it seems that nature gave burdock a strong, balanced mineral profile to replace the minerals that are inevitably purged during the cleaning processes.